UKCloud/documentation/articles/cdsz/cdsz-gs-walled-garden.md

 This section provides a glossary of terms specific to the Cross Domain Security Zone Walled Garden.

-**assurance wrap**&nbsp;&nbsp;A process for ensuring that customers understand, have identified and can mitigate potential risks when using a customer-defined solution within the UKCloud platform.
+**Application process**&nbsp;&nbsp;A process for ensuring that customers understand, have identified and can mitigate potential risks when using a customer-defined solution within the UKCloud platform.

-**Assured OFFICIAL**&nbsp;&nbsp;A security domain on the UKCloud platform that provides access to public networks, such as PSN Assured or the internet.
+**Assured OFFICIAL**&nbsp;&nbsp;A security domain on the UKCloud platform that provides access to public networks, such as PSN (Assured), HSNC, Janet or the internet.

-**Base Implementation**&nbsp;&nbsp;A limited instantiation of a service for the purpose of building, testing and providing evidence of appropriate security checks for a customer-defined solution on the UKCloud platform.

-**Cross Domain Security Zone (CDSZ)**&nbsp;&nbsp;A UKCloud IaaS service that provides the ability to securely transfer data between our Assured OFFICIAL and Elevated OFFICIAL security domains using CESG-approved cross-domain security patterns and our Secure Remote Access service.
+**Cross Domain Security Zone (CDSZ)**&nbsp;&nbsp;A UKCloud IaaS service that provides the ability to securely transfer data between our Assured OFFICIAL and Elevated OFFICIAL security domains using The Walled Garden and our Secure Remote Access service.

-**Elevated OFFICIAL**&nbsp;&nbsp;A security domain on the UKCloud platform that provides secure access to restricted networks such as PSN Protected, HSCN or Janet.
+**Elevated OFFICIAL**&nbsp;&nbsp;A security domain on the UKCloud platform that provides secure access to restricted networks such as PSN (Protected) and RLI where appropriate.

-**evidence pack**&nbsp;&nbsp;A collection of evidence to prove that a customer-defined solution on the UKCloud platform aligns with all appropriate security measures and risk mitigation, including the 12 PMCs of GPG13.

 **Good Practice Guide 13 (GPG13)**&nbsp;&nbsp;A set of controls covering protective monitoring, such as event log management and intrusion detection and prevention systems, required to prevent accidental or malicious data loss.
 Also referred to as Protective Monitoring Controls (PMCs).

-**IT Health Check (ITHC)**&nbsp;&nbsp;An IT security assessment, performed by an independent security organisation, to confirm that a service provides the appropriate level of security required by the UK government.
+**IT Health Check (ITHC)**&nbsp;&nbsp;An IT security assessment, performed by an independent security organisation, to confirm that a service provides the appropriate level of security required by the data owner.

-**Live Implementation**&nbsp;&nbsp;A full instantiation of a service after it has passed all stages of the assurance wrap and been approved by the UKCloud SIRO.

 **National Cyber Security Centre (NCSC)**&nbsp;&nbsp;A department of GCHQ that acts as a bridge between industry and government to help reduce the cyber security risk to the UK by providing cyber security advice and cyber incident management.